 Objectives and impact

-This project will continue to build plant biosecurity capacity and awareness for Indigenous Engagement Model on Myrtle Rust in Australia.
+This project aims to continue to build plant biosecurity capacity and awareness for Indigenous Engagement Model on Myrtle Rust in Australia.
 The aim will be implementing a campaign to diseminate the Indigenous Engagement Model for plant biosecurity to engage key stakeholders.
-The project will identify myrtle rust sites visited and records will be kept.
-Should the local key stake holders identify Myrtle Rust as an issue this will be discussed at workshops?
-The outcome may or may not result with action(s) to implement (if necessary).